Obtain/Renew a Parking Permit

 To obtain a parking permit please complete and submit the online form before your orientation date.
 You will receive your parking permit at orientation.

-Transportation and Parking Services will expand the exemption permit process currently used by freshmen and sophomores, to all undergraduates.
-The exemption only process will enable students with a compelling need for a parking permit, which will be defined as a need that cannot be reasonably accommodated by University, commercial, regional transit or transportation options or, would cause a hardship, will be eligible for review.
-The annual permit fee remains unchanged and will be $250.
+The university’s exemption-only permit process enables students with a compelling need for a parking permit to park a personal vehicle on campus.
+A “compelling need” for a permit is defined as a need that cannot be reasonably accommodated by University, commercial, regional transit or local transportation options or would otherwise cause a hardship.
+The annual permit fee is $300.

 Parking Permit Review Process

-Beginning July 1, 2016, requests and supporting documentation should be submitted to the Department of Transportation and Parking Services at email@example.com.
-Please submit a brief overview of your compelling need in a concise narrative or a bullet point summary email.
+Every July an email request and supporting documentation should be submitted to the Department of Transportation and Parking Services at firstname.lastname@example.org.
+Please submit a brief overview of your compelling need in a concise narrative or a bullet point summary email and include all supporting documentation.
 The Parking Committee will review all requests.
-Medical exemption requests must have supporting documentation from a physician and will be reviewed by University Health Services.
+Medical exemption requests must have supporting documentation from a physician, including treatment schedules, and will be reviewed by University Health Services.
 The committee, at its discretion, may request additional information.
 Students will be notified in a timely manner.

 Examples of what may constitute an exemption: